Why study urban development and social change?

 For a capstone project, UDSC students are encouraged to take advantage of the unparalleled opportunities for field research and applied learning that are offered by Clark's location in the center of Worcester.
 Like many medium-sized cities in the Northeast and Midwest, Worcester has experienced significant social, economic and political changes over the past several decades, which make it a superb laboratory for learning.
 Moreover, Clark's involvement in the University Park Partnership (UPP)—a partnership the University forged with neighborhood groups, businesses, and city and state government agencies—provides unique opportunities for students to contribute to innovative efforts to improve education, housing, and economic and social conditions in our inner-city neighborhood.

-The UDSC program has also offered summer fellowships to Clark undergraduate students for the past five years to work on an applied research project in a Worcester inner-city neighborhood, as well as a summer internship with a Worcester City Councilor or with a local community development agency.
+The UDSC program offers summer fellowship opportunities for Clark undergraduate students to participate in applied research in a Worcester inner-city neighborhood and internships with a Worcester City Councilor or local community development agencies.

 The UDSC concentration is particularly well-suited to provide preparation for the master's degree program in Community Development and Planning (CDP).
 Interested undergraduates can apply through Clark's accelerated B.A./master's program with the fifth year of study tuition-free.